 These are low fodmap which means no onion or garlic.
 Garlic oil and chives are used for added flavor.
 If you don't need them to be low fodmap then feel free to use garlic and onion powder.
 They are Whole30 since there is no sweetener in them.
 Yay!

-You will love these delicious, easy, portable breakfast patties.
+You will love these delicious, easy, portable blueberry breakfast sausages.

 - Preheat the oven to 350° and line a sheet tray with parchment paper.
 Set aside.